-PERRIER Carbonated Mineral Water, a brand of Nestlé Waters North America, Stamford, Conn., announced the release PERRIER x MURAKAMI, a collaboration with renowned artist Takashi Murakami, inspired by the pop and colorful universe of the artist and the creative and pioneering spirit of PERRIER.
-In October, limited-edition PERRIER screen-printed glass bottles featuring original artwork by Murakami will be launched around the world.
+PERRIER Carbonated Mineral Water, a brand of Nestlé Waters North America, Stamford, Conn., announced the release of PERRIER x MURAKAMI, a collaboration with renowned artist Takashi Murakami, inspired by the pop and colorful universe of the artist and the creative and pioneering spirit of PERRIER.
+In October, limited-edition PERRIER screen-printed glass bottles featuring original artwork by Murakami launched around the world.

 In early 2021, the full PERRIER Original range will be released in the colors and motifs of Murakami, and sold at retailers nationwide.

 Murakami is the latest artist to have fun restyling the PERRIER brand.
 The PERRIER x MURAKAMI collaboration continues the long-standing creative relationship between PERRIER and artists.
 Over its 150-year history, the brand has collaborated with some of the world's most influential artists, including Andy Warhol, Salvador Dalí, Bernard Villemot, Raymond Savignac, Carlu and Jean-Gabriel Domergue, all of whom created trailblazing posters and artworks for the brand.